woorej/Korea-Customs-Service/SimCLR_DDP/README.md

 The command below assumes a single node with two GPUs.
 ```
 $ CUDA_VISIBLE_DEVICES=0 python3 main.py --nodes 2 --nr 0 & CUDA_VISIBLE_DEVICES=1 python3 main.py --nodes 2 --nr 1

 ```
+if Model is not training with DDP, adjust `Temperature` Hyperparameter

 ## DDP Nccl(Working on RTX3090 and RTX4090)
 `--nproc_per_node`: Number of GPUs